Lyrid Meteor Shower 2023: When And Where Can You Watch This Rare Astronomical Event?

 The first sighting of this meteor shower was by the Chinese in 687 BC.
 According to NASA, this celestial phenomenon has been observed for around 2,700 years by mankind.

-When, where and how to catch the Lyrid meteor shower in Thailand
+When, where and how to catch the Lyrid meteor shower in India

-The shower shall begin to be seen to the naked eye on the night of 21 April at around 10.30 pm, and it will peak just before dawn on 22 April, as per local time.
-It could be a bit challenging to watch the shower in a bustling city like Bangkok, as viewers need a secluded spot away from the city lights for this.

-The Moon May Soon Get A 4G Network And It’ll Truly Be ‘Out Of This World’
+The Moon Might Get Its Own 4G Network In 2023 And It’ll Be A Giant Leap For Communication

 Lyrid meteor shower 2023: Expert viewing tips